Bury My Heart at Wounded Knee Book Summary - Bury My Heart at Wounded Knee Book explained in key points

 Brief summary

-Bury My Heart at Wounded Knee is a powerful historical account that chronicles the tragic story of Native American tribes during their forced displacement and the painful impact of European colonization in America.
+Bury My Heart at Wounded Knee by Dee Brown is a powerful historical account that chronicles the tragic events and broken promises that led to the demise of Native American tribes in the late 19th century.

 Give Feedback